Madeleine St John: Writing career

 She wrote four novels.
 The first one, The Women in Black, published in 1993 and re-released in 2009, is a comedy of manners set in a department store in her native Sydney during the 1950s and the only one of her novels to be set in Australia.
 It was adapted into the 2015 musical Ladies in Black by Tim Finn and Carolyn Burns.
 Under Australian director, Bruce Beresford the book has been made into a film, Ladies in Black, released in Australia September 2018.
 In 2018 the book was republished as Ladies in Black.
+In 2024 the TV series Ladies in Black premiered in Australia.
 Her other three are a kind of trilogy based in London's Notting Hill, where she lived.
 The Essence of the Thing (1997) was short-listed for the Man Booker Prize.
 She was working on a new novel when she died.

 Beresford writes that "a major strength of her writing was the accumulation of minutiae".
 He says that "she was so furious over some minor point in a French translation of one of her novels that she refused to allow it to appear.
 Kamikaze-like, she stipulated in her will that there were to be no translations of her novels into any language".